acquia/waterwheel.js/README.md

 Ensure that you have set up cross-origin resource sharing on your Drupal site to enable Waterwheel to perform necessary tasks.
 Instructions for [Apache](http://enable-cors.org/server_apache.html) or [Nginx](http://enable-cors.org/server_nginx.html).

-The majority of the functionality in Waterwheel is dependent on the [Waterwheel-Drupal module](https://www.drupal.org/project/waterwheel).
+Some functionality in Waterwheel.js is dependent on the [Waterwheel-Drupal module](https://www.drupal.org/project/waterwheel).
 Please install and enable this module in your Drupal site before attempting to use the functionality offered in this library.

 ## Documentation